tk755/q/README.md

 The basic syntax is `q [command] TEXT [options]`. `q` accepts at most one command and any number of options.
 Any arguments between the command and options is treated as the input text.

 `q` stores the output to the clipboard so you can paste it wherever you need it.
-This only works on non-headless environments (no VMs and Docker containers), check [here](https://pyperclip.readthedocs.io/en/latest/index.html#not-implemented-error) if it doesn't work.
+This only works on non-headless environments (no VMs and Docker containers); check [here](https://pyperclip.readthedocs.io/en/latest/index.html#not-implemented-error) if it doesn't work.

 For a full list of commands and options, run `q -h`.